tom76kimo/movie-now/README.md

 # movie-now
-Fetch closest location theater with latest time movies
+An app of fetching closest location theaters with latest time movies

+React Native + YQL